 That night, she woke up with the worst pain she had ever experienced and rushed to the hospital.
 The doctors discovered that Amelia's fallopian tube had burst.
 The pain she had experienced for the past two weeks was due to an ectopic pregnancy.
 Amelia underwent emergency surgery and the doctors had no choice but to remove the tube.
 "It was a slow recovery," Amelia told us.
 "I had lost so much blood and was so weak.
 I also continued to experience pain."

 When her pain did not subside after three months, Amelia changed doctors.
-Her new doctor suspected that her pain might be due to scar tissue.
+Her new doctor suspected that her pain might be due to scar tissue and decided to perform an exploratory laparoscopic surgery.